Aaron Carter: Disputes, financial issues, and legal issues

+In February 2008, Carter was arrested in Kimble County, Texas, when he was pulled over for speeding, and authorities found just under two ounces of marijuana in his car.

 On November 22, 2013, Carter filed a bankruptcy petition to shed more than $3.5 million in debt, mostly taxes owed from the money made at the height of his popularity when he was a minor.
 The petition states that Carter owed the Internal Revenue Service $1.3 million in back taxes from his income in 2003.
 Carter settled all of his tax debt in 2014.

-In March 2020, Carter set up an OnlyFans account, which is popular in the adult entertainment industry, to make money.
-Carter began charging $50 to $100 per nude photo, or $26 a month.
-PinkNews stated "the prices are steep and the content is bizarre", while Queerty stated: "The reviews of Aaron Carter's OnlyFans page are in and they're not good."

-Health

-In September 2017, Carter appeared on The Doctors, a syndicated health-focused talk show, to discuss public attention generated by his gaunt appearance and drug-related arrests.
-A series of tests revealed Carter did not have cancer or any sexually transmitted disease, but he did have a candida infection, which can be a sign of a weakened immune system.
-Carter tested negative for illegal drugs, but he tested positive for "a mixture of benzodiazepines with opioids", a potentially dangerous combination of prescription medications that Carter said he took for anxiety and sleep.

-Carter was malnourished and underweight at 115 lb, and was advised to enter a drug rehabilitation program and remain under medical care; he later admitted himself to Alo House, a treatment center in Malibu, California.
-In February 2018, he reported improvement and that his weight was 160 lb.
-In 2019, Carter and his mother, Jane, appeared in the We TV reality series Marriage Bootcamp: Family Edition.
-The series focuses on attempting to repair strained relationships through unconventional therapy.

-In a further appearance on The Doctors in 2019, Carter disclosed that he had been diagnosed with both schizophrenia and bipolar disorder.

-Legal issues

-In February 2008, Carter was arrested in Kimble County, Texas, when he was pulled over for speeding, and authorities found just under two ounces of marijuana in his car.
 In July 2017, Carter was arrested in Georgia on suspicion of driving under the influence and marijuana charges.
 He agreed to plead no contest to reckless driving and was placed on probation and, among other conditions, was ordered to perform community service and pay $1,500 in court fees and fines.

 In August 2019, Carter was granted a restraining order against his ex-girlfriend, Russian model Lina Valentina, after she reportedly threatened to stab him.
-In March 2020, his girlfriend Melanie Martin was arrested in Los Angeles following an alleged domestic violence incident against him.